-- Creating a U.S. shell company takes less information than acquiring a driver's license.
+- Creating a U.S. shell company takes less information than acquiring a driver's license, or in some states, even a library card.
 When a person sets up a company, they aren't required to disclose the real people who profit from its existence or control its activities, known as "beneficial owners." - Individuals can conceal their identity by using front people, or "nominees," to represent the company.
 For instance, the real owner's attorney can file paperwork under their name even though they have no control or economic stake in the company.
-Finding nominees is incredibly easy-there are corporations whose entire business is to file paperwork and stand in for company owners.
+Finding nominees is incredibly easy-there are corporations whose entire business is to file paperwork and stand in for company owners. - An academic study found that the U.S. is the second easiest country in the world, after Kenya, for terrorists and criminals to open anonymous shell companies to launder their money with impunity.